Saints Perpetua and Felicity, Martyrs

-Memorial: Liturgical Color: Red
+Liturgical Color: Red

 Many centuries ago, in the desert lands of North Africa now populated by tens of millions of adherents of Islam, there was once a thriving Catholic Church.
-Dioceses, bishops, theologians, shrines, cemeteries, schools, monasteries, convents, and saints populated the towns hugging the southern coast of the Mediterranean Sea.
+Dioceses, bishops, theologians, shrines, cemeteries, schools, monasteries, convents, and saints filled the towns hugging the southern coast of the Mediterranean Sea.
 This vibrant Catholicism gave birth to, and was inspired by, the witness of numerous martyrs.
 Many of their names are known, among them today’s saints, Felicity and Perpetua.
 Few documents in Church history can match the raw power of the first person, eye-witness account of the assassination of Perpetua and Felicity.
 It is a gripping narrative filled with breathtaking dramatic detail.
 The reader can almost feel the hot sand of the arena warming his feet, a gentle sea breeze caressing his cheeks, and the sweaty crowd pressing against him, their roar for bloodlust echoing through the dry air.

-Saints Felicity and Perpetua, your martyrdom was an act of bravery which moved the Christians of your age and continues to move us today.
+Saints Felicity and Perpetua, your martyrdom was an act of bravery, which moved the Christians of your age and continues to move us today.
 Give all who invoke your names similar courage, fortitude, and faith to overcome timidity in witnessing to Christ in difficult circumstances.